Preeclampsia - Exams and Tests

 - Blood tests to check for blood abnormalities

 Tests for women who have eclampsia

 If you have a

 seizure (eclampsia), one or more of the following tests may be

-pressure, preeclampsia, or both, your fetus's health also will be closely
+If you get preeclampsia, the baby's health also will be closely

-monitored.
-The more severe your condition, the more frequent the fetal testing,
+watched.
+The more severe your condition, the more often you'll need testing,

 ranging from once a week to daily.

 Tests commonly used include: